 “People underestimate the time it takes to succeed as a trader.
 Some people come here and think they can sit with me for a week and become great traders.
 How many people when they went to college would’ve thought to walk up to the professor and say, “I know the course is for a semester, but I think a week should be enough for me to get it.”
 Gaining proficiency is the same in trading as in any other profession - it requires experience…and experience takes time.”

-“Remember this: When you are doing nothing, those speculators who feel they must trade day in and day out, are laying the foundation for your next venture.
-You will reap benefits from their mistakes.”
+“Remember this: When you are doing nothing, those speculators who feel they must trade day in and

 “Be prepared for losses.
 Remain calm when trading.
 Trust yourself and your tools.
 Imagine a winning trade.
 Focus on the trade and not what may happen.
 See the trade to completion.
 Focus not on the money but on how well you traded, and you will become a successful trader”